JohnnyFee/johnnyfee.github.io/source/_drafts/2014-09-11-android-hybrid-tutorial.md

 myWebView.addJavaScriptInterface(JavaScriptInterface, "HybridNote");
 ```

-In this example, `JavaScriptInterface` is bound to the JavaScript environment of WebView and is accessible using the `HybridNote` object (aka _namespace_</span>).
+In this example, `JavaScriptInterface` is bound to the JavaScript environment of WebView and is accessible using the `HybridNote` object (aka _namespace_).
 Depending upon the Android version, either all public or some special methods of the bound objects will be accessible inside the JavaScript code.
 Once the object is added to the WebView using the function specified earlier, the object will be available to JavaScript only after the page in the WebView is loaded next or the existing page is reloaded.
 This can be achieved by calling the `loadData()` function of the WebView object.

 The object binding framework available as part of Android is very flexible and powerful.
 It is intelligent in the sense that it can automatically bind return objects for Java method calls for them to be accessible in the JavaScript environment.
 Unlike their explicit counterparts, the implicitly bound objects are anonymous objects and would be lost unless you store an explicit reference to them in JavaScript variables.